 New Zealand's public health measures (including border restrictions) have eliminated COVID-19 infection in our communities during most of the time in 2020-2021.
 It also altered the predictable seasonal circulation patterns of many respiratory viruses including almost non-existence of influenza virus circulation during 2020-2021.
 Therefore, it is important to understand influenza and non-influenza respiratory virus transmission in our communities in the post-COVID-19 world.
-Table 1 below indicates all swabs tested for influenza and non-influenza respiratory viruses since 16 May 2022.
+Table 1 below indicates all swabs tested for influenza and non-influenza respiratory virus transmission in fuenza and non-influenza and non-influenza and solution to the post-COVID-19 world.
+Table 1 below indicates all swabs tested for influenza and non-influenza respiratory virus transmission in fuenza and non-influenza and non-influenza respiratory virus tested for influenza and non-influenza tested for influenza and non-influenza tested for influenza tested for influenza and non-influenza tested for influenza tested for infl

-Table 1 Respiratory viruses among GP consultation seeking patients with ARI, since 16 May 2022
+Table 1 Respiratory viruses among GP consultation seeking patients with ARI, since16 May 2022